 Second, consult with an experienced immigration attorney.
 Depending on your situation you may be eligible for relief from deportation.
 There are many types of relief available and an experienced attorney may analyze your case to see if any apply to your situation.
 Some forms of relief are:

-Cancellation of Removal: If you have had a green card for at least 5 years and been in the United States for 7 years, you may be eligible for this relief.
-Once you can show you are eligible it is up to the judge’s discretion when evaluating your life as a whole.
-Your attorney will be able to help you present your case in an effort to have the judge find in your favor.
+Cancellation of Removal (Green Card Holders).
+If you have had a green card for at least 5 years and been in the U.S. for at least 7 years, you may be eligible for cancellation of removal.
+Once you can show you are eligible it is up to the judge’s discretion whether to grant this form of relief.
+A good attorney can help you present the strongest possible case to have the judge find in your favor.

-Cancellation of Removal for Non-Green Card Holders: If you are not a green card holder but have lived in the U.S. for 10 years with good moral character, you may qualify for this relief.
-In order to be granted this type of cancellation of deportation you must prove that your U.S. citizen or lawful permanent resident spouse or parent would suffer extreme hardship if you were to be deported.
+Cancellation of Removal (Non-Green Card Holders).
+If you are not a green card holder but have lived in the U.S. for 10 years with good moral character, you may qualify for cancellation of removal.
+In order to be granted this relief you must prove that your U.S. citizen or lawful permanent resident spouse or parent would suffer extreme hardship if you were to be deported.

-Asylum: If you have a fear of returning to your home country and you fall under one of the protected groups you may qualify for asylum.
-An attorney would be able to present an asylum case for you and possibly keep you in the United States.
+Asylum.
+If you have a fear of returning to your home country and you fall under one of the protected groups, you may qualify for asylum.
+An attorney would be able to present an asylum case for you and possibly keep you in the U.S.

-Criminal Waiver: Even with criminal convictions you may still be eligible for a waiver for your crime if it makes you deportable or inadmissible.
+Criminal Waiver.
+If you have criminal convictions which make you deportable or inadmissible, you may be eligible for a waiver.
 In order to qualify you would need to have a U.S. citizen spouse, child, or parent who would suffer extreme hardship if you were to be removed.
 An experienced immigration attorney could assist you in determining if your crime and situation would make you eligible for this type of waiver.

 If you have received a Notice to Appear in Immigration Court, the immigration team at Livesay & Myers, P.C. can help evaluate your case.
 From our offices in Manassas and Fairfax, Virginia, we represent clients in Virginia, D.C. and across the United States.
 Contact us to schedule your initial consultation with an experienced immigration attorney today.